-This new program begins in Saturday, February 6, 2021 from 8am to 4:30pm.
+This Virtual Class works well when you need a refresher.
 The material will focus on the Electrical Theory, Calculations and concentrate of the Exam’s large Code Question groups (Motors, Grounding/Bonding & Swimming Pools).
 The sessions are not Michigan Electrical Board Approved if you have failed the Exam twice in the last year.
 That student will need to attend a classroom session.
 A packet of material will be emailed to each Virtual Student, which will be used during the session.
 Click Here for Virtual Exam Prep Enrollment.

 I would be glad to help you get to the next level.
 For some, the Apprenticeship Training is not quite enough to get confident and ready to tackle the Electrical Examination.
 My Exam Prep options will give you that support you need to reach the next level.
 They are all designed for both the Journeyman and the Master Electrician Exams in the State of Michigan.

 With over 23 years of training and over 1000 Students having attended, I think we can do this.
 As you begin the process, you should start with the following: